alexandair/entra-powershell-docs/docs/conceptual/app-only-access-auth.md

 ms.topic: how-to
 ms.date: 05/25/2024
 ms.author: jomondi
-ms.reviewer: stevemutungi254
+ms.reviewer: stevemutungi

 #customer intent: As an IT admin, I want to authenticate with Microsoft Entra using app-only access, so that I can perform non-interactive operations, using the Microsoft Entra PowerShell module to manage Microsoft Entra resources.
 ---

-# Use app-only authentication with Microsoft Entra PowerShell
+# Use app-only authentication

 In this article, you learn how to use app-only access for automation scenarios using the Microsoft Entra PowerShell to manage Microsoft Entra resources.